PeskyPotato/lamelemon.github.io/index.md

 ## /about

 {:id="about"}

-A software engineer that likes computer networking.
-My personal projects tend center around data preservation.
+I am a Python developer who occasionally dabbles with PHP.
+My personal projects tend to centre around data preservation and web scraping.

 ## /projects
 {:id="projects"}